Tork Corporation Competitive Cost Analysis Case Study Solution

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

-• Intro of attractive schemes for old individuals and females.
+• Introduction of attractive schemes for old people and females.

-• Intro of complimentary card of membership to provide plan of special offer to its loyal clients.
+• Introduction of complimentary card of membership to offer bundle of special deal to its devoted clients.

-Building of local center for training particularly to train local staff.
+Structure of local center for training particularly to train regional personnel.